ICLR: In-Context Imitation Learning with Visual Reasoning

 \section{ACKNOWLEDGMENTS}

 We sincerely thank our friends and colleagues for their support throughout this project.
 In particular, we are grateful to Kyle Hatch, Nhat Chung, and Sicheng He for their insightful discussions and valuable suggestions.
 We also thank Sicheng He, Bo-Ruei Huang, and Jason Chen for their assistance in repairing the robot.
-The USC Physical Superintelligence Lab acknowledges generous supports from Toyota Research Institute, Dolby, Google DeepMind, Capital One, Nvidia, Bosch, NSF, and Qualcomm.
+This work is partially supported by the National Science Foundation through NSF CPS \#2434460.
+The USC Physical Superintelligence Lab acknowledges generous support from Toyota Research Institute, Dolby, Google DeepMind, Capital One, Nvidia, and Qualcomm.
 Yue Wang is also supported by a Powell Research Award.